HUS-OMOP/HUS_LUNG_BMI/readiness_package/readme.md

 # 🧠 OMOP Concept Usage Summary

-This package runs an SQL script against an OMOP Common Data Model (CDM) database to summarize **concept usage frequency** across major clinical tables (conditions, drugs, procedures, measurements, observations).
+This python package runs a SQL script against an OMOP Common Data Model (CDM) database to summarize **concept usage frequency** across major clinical tables (conditions, drugs, procedures, measurements, observations).

-The result is exported as a CSV file for easy analysis.
+The results are generated in a CSV file, which does not contain any patient information.

 ---

 ## What to do?

-1. If you do not have ODBC driver please see Installing ODBC Driver 18 for SQL Server
+1. Check below for dependencies
-2. Open run.py and add your DB parameters
+2. Open `run.py` and add your DB parameters
 3. Navigate into the folder on your terminal
-4. Run the code (and install packages before ) - see Running the Code
+4. Run the code - see Running the Code
-5. Zip the content of results folder and send our way :)
+5. Zip the content of results folder and email the zip-file to alexey.ryzhenkov@helsinki.fi

 ## 🚀 Running the Code